 The tag ID changes approximately 3 to 5 hours after predation and its trigger success rate is 100%.

 Over the past two years, we have conducted over 140 control and experimental trials (12°C to 24°C) with an independent University research group.
 Details about the trials can be found in this recently published research paper.

 Compatible with VEMCO’s new HR2 receiver and the VR2W-180 kHz receiver, the predation tag supports two acoustic transmission systems: PPM (Pulse Position Modulation) and HR (High Residence).
 For more information, download the V5 Predation Transmitter datasheet.

-For proper handling, please read the V5D Handling/Disinfecting Procedure.
+For proper handling, please read the Sensor Tag Handling and Disinfection Procedure.

 |Weight in air||0.68 grams|

 VEMCO V5 Predation Tag Designed to Identify Predator-Prey Interaction

 When principal investigators Dr. Eddie Halfyard and Dr. Aaron Fisk of the Great Lakes Institute for Environmental Research at the University of Windsor wanted to better understand predation events in acoustic telemetry studies, they undertook a project to evaluate VEMCO’s new V5D predation tag.